fbpx

 #5 Save, Save, and Save Again

 Data should always be backed up to an equally protected hard drive, that remains locked at all times.
-This will be of the outmost importance when it comes to any emergency situation of lost files because of technical problems or damage done to the computer.
+This will be important when it comes to emergency situations of lost files.

 #6 Prioritize Sophisticated Computer Software

-Of course, this also points to the importance of computer software that has highly sophisticated login username and passwords.
-This should be a high priority of the company: to invest in software that is not only user-friendly but also impenetrable.
+Of course, this also points to the importance of computer software that has sophisticated login username and passwords.
+Be sure to invest in software that is not only user-friendly but also impenetrable.

 #7 Hire a Computer Forensics Expert